asx8678/exc-gate-stabilize/README.md

 - **Direct Developer Contact**: All feature requests, bug reports, and discussions happen directly with me – no middleman analytics platforms or customer data harvesting tools

 ### Our privacy-first architecture:
-Code Puppy is designed with privacy-by-design principles.
+ is designed with privacy-by-design principles.
 Every feature has been evaluated through a privacy lens, and every integration respects user data sovereignty.
-When you use Code Puppy, you're not the product – you're just a developer getting things done.
+When you use , you're not the product – you're just a developer getting things done.

 **This commitment is enforceable because it's structurally impossible to violate it.** No external pressures, no investor demands, no quarterly earnings targets to hit.
 Just solid code that respects your privacy.